-We ended the year 2015 with our first-ever Christmas recital Holiday gathering, playing standard Christmas song favorites for about 250 family and friends.
+We ended the year 2015 with our Christmas recital Holiday gathering, playing standard Christmas song favorites for about 250 family and friends.
 We stayed around for Christmas cookies and to socialize before the hustle bustle of the season takes over.
 Thanks to all our friends and sponsors for a great year and for making so much possible: The Jubilation Foundation, The Saigh Foundation, The D’Addario Foundation, The Vine at St. Stephen’s, The Harry Chapin Foundation, Nina Needleman, The Missouri Humanities Council with support form The National Endowment for the Humanities, Come Together Ferguson Fund, The Greater St. Louis Community Foundation, The Regional Arts Council of St. Louis, Playing for The Cause, Twangfest and GIVE StL.

 Our project loves combining its youth, music and being in nature all in the same day.
 We’ve developed a relationship with the Ferguson/Florissant School District to perform at their Little Creek Nature Center over the past few years.
 What a beautiful setting of 90 plus acres of woods, trails, exploring and play areas for children!

 Strings Attached has found our “front porch.”
 A real one on a genuine 1800’s cabin in the woods, where we can share our music, just the way our grandparents, great grandparents and great, great grandparents did.
 Sharing music with neighbors, friends and new generations of listeners and players.
 Many thanks to Eric Hadley and the Ferguson/Florissant School District for making this possible and to the memory of Jana Shortt who came up with the idea.